SAP-samples/teched2023-DA271/exercises/ex3/README.md

     -   For HIERARCHYID, set label column to DESCRIPTION
 -   Save & Deploy
 -   Reopen local table *HierarchyDirectory*
--   In section Assocations, create a new text association between to *HierarchyDirectoryTexts* and define the mapping as HierarchyDirectory.HIERARCHYID = HierarchyDirectoryTexts.HIERARCHYID
+-   In section Assocations, create a new text association to *HierarchyDirectoryTexts* and define the mapping as HierarchyDirectory.HIERARCHYID = HierarchyDirectoryTexts.HIERARCHYID
 -   Save & Deploy

 ### Create Text Node Dimension